polkadot-developers/docs-sandbox/source/docs/main-docs/02-fundamentals/transaction-pool.md

 _This article provides details explaining how transactions are ordered, verified and then broadcasted to the network before being added to the canonical chain of blocks._
-_This is useful for parachain builders seeking to acquire mental model of the lifecycle of a transaction in Substrate, useful for understanding why transactions are constructed the way they are and how transaction pools work._
+_This is useful for parachain builders seeking to acquire a mental model of the lifecycle of a transaction in Substrate, useful for understanding why transactions are constructed the way they are and how transaction pools work._

 A Substrate node can process two types of inbound transactions: either signed (submitted by some external account) or unsigned (submitted by some pallet or priviledged account).
 The diagram below shows the lifecycle of a transaction that's submitted to a network and processed by an authoring node.